minjihonim/Python-DataAnalysis/README.md

-# Python-jupyter
+# Python-Data Analysis

-hi, this repository is jiho's code of data study.
+hi, this repository is jiho's code of data study. and jupyternotebook in the environment.

 thank you~